 Non-admitted care encompasses services provided to patients who do not undergo a formal admission process and do not occupy a hospital bed.
 For example, services provided by hospitals:

 - in hospital outpatient clinics

 - in patients’ homes.

 The current classification system for non-admitted care is known as Tier 2 Non-Admitted Services.
-Read more about the Tier 2 Non-Admitted Care classification system here.
+Read more about the Tier 2 Non-Admitted Care Classification system here.

-IHPA is currently working to develop a new classification for non-admitted care services, the Australian Non-Admitted Care Classification (ANACC).
+The Independent Hospital Pricing Authority (IHPA) is currently working to develop a new classification for non-admitted care services, the Australian Non-Admitted Care Classification (ANACC).